 The Awards shortlist was announced in May, following a hotly contested competition and intensive judging process.
-It comprised organisations and multidisciplinary project teams that the judges considered to have achieved shining examples of design projects, innovations and research in healthcare, and which will help raise the bar in healthcare design and service delivery in Europe and across the globe.
+It comprised organisations and multidisciplinary project teams, considered by the judges to have achieved shining examples of design projects and innovations in healthcare, and which will help raise the bar in healthcare design and service delivery in Europe and across the globe.

 Organisation and support

 The European Healthcare Design Awards 2019 – which were kindly sponsored by Integrated Health Projects, a joint venture between Vinci Construction UK and Sir Robert McAlpine – celebrate and recognise professional excellence in the design of healthcare environments both in Europe and around the world.
 Organised by Architects for Health and SALUS Global Knowledge Exchange, the awards attracted interest from architects, healthcare leaders, academic researchers and innovative solutions providers from all over the globe.
 They will contribute towards the development of knowledge and standards in the design of healthcare environments around the world.

 Full shortlist and judging process

 The awards evaluation committee features international researchers, practitioners and policy advisors, who bring specialist multidisciplinary expertise to the specific categories they have been invited to judge.
 The shortlist and winner of each award are determined by a category chair, supported by two other judges with proven expertise in their field.
 This robust evaluation methodology ensures a balanced and transparent decision-making process.

 The full shortlist of the winners and those highly commended is set out below:

 Healthcare Design (over 25,000 sqm)